IP header compression

 - The VTY has been updated, the user can select if the network should do header compression.
 By default header compression is always disabled.

 - Since RFC1144 does not work effectively when TCP/IP option 8 (timestamps) is active this option has to be stripped

 - The tests with the k800i show that the implementation is working, but as soon as 2 users are active, the connection breaks down for at least one subscriber.
 The problem has been investigated by checking all IP-Header and TCP-Checksums of all packets that enter and leave gprs_sndcp.c.
 All packets passing by check good, there are zero damaged packets!
 There is also no sign that the compression states are mixed up, nor is there a problem with mixed up pcomp values.
 I doubt that the problem is located in the sndcp layer or in the compressor but I am on it and we will try to pinpoint the problem.

-#33 Updated by laforge about 3 years ago
+#33 Updated by laforge over 3 years ago

 On Thu, Aug 25, 2016 at 10:35:57AM +0000, dexter [REDMINE] wrote: